Acupuncture Robertson

 Acupuncture vs. Dry Needling: The Difference

 A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
-Based on a system that dates back over 2000 years ago.
+Based on a system that is over 2000 years old.
 Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release.

 Click below to book your appointment today